Xeckt/neo/README.md

 Foxcord aims to be a beginner-friendly template, also applicable for experienced users wanting an out-the-box setup whilst retaining modularity with good, clean code.

-Inspiration for this project is from the following project: https://github.com/06000208/sandplate - done in JavaScript.
+Inspiration for this project is from the following project: [Sandplate](https://github.com/06000208/sandplate) by [006000208](https://github.com/06000208) - done in JavaScript and a great project.
 So, I thought why not do one in Python?

 # Roadmap
  * [ ] Create dynamic logging system